 The maximum recommended load is 100 kg (220 lbs) on the luggage rack structure.
-The load must be placed directly on the luggage rack.
+The load must be placed directly on the dealer installed cross bars (if equipped) and luggage rack.
 The vehicle's roof panel is not designed to carry a load.